 They are on the cover of one of my favorite line of cookbooks fromGoose Berry Patch.
 My grandmother gave me my first GBP cookbook a few years ago and it became an instant favorite.
 Over the years I have added 1 or 2 books a year to the collection and I love the seasonal themed books.
 They have user-submitted recipes but also stories and memories of cooks from all over the nation.
 When I got this cookbook, I knew I wanted to try the brownies on the cover and well, that was 3 years ago.
 I FINALLY made them!
 However, I had to adapt the recipe to make it gluten-free and less sugar.

 This recipe is a little time intensive but what will help is to read the entire recipe and have all ingredients and bowls/containers ready.
 While the brownie part is baking, quickly make the cheesecake layer.
 While that is baking, make your top layer.
 Have your pan sprayed, potholders and cooling racks ready, and a timer ready.
-I followed the recipe exactly and the results are outstanding!

 The entire cooking time is about 45 minutes and cooling/setting can take up to 2-3 hours before it is completely set.
 The longer it sets in refrigerator, the better the cutting results.

 - 4 1-oz squares of unsweetened baking chocolate coarsely chopped ( I used Baker’s)

 - 1/2 cup PLUS 2 Tablespoons of butter, divided

 - 2 teaspoons vanilla extract

 - 1 cup of Gluten-free all-purpose flour.
 I use Pamela’s Baking and Pancake Mix

 - 8 oz package of cream cheese, room temperature

 - 14-oz can of sweetened condensed milk